sergueyarellano/tddpractice/docs/b.part5.md

 Powerful abstraction right?

-It is time now that you try to refactor the code with this abstraction.
+It is now time for you to try to refactor the code with this abstraction.
 Fix the tests accordingly.

 The endpoint should look like this: